Oscar Meyer leaves Madison after 96 years

-A Kraft Foods subsidiary since 1981, Oscar Mayer is downsizing as part of a Kraft downsizing that includes closing facilities in California, Maryland, New York, Wisconsin, and Ontario, eliminating 2,600 jobs, following the August 2015 layoffs of 2,500 workers.
+A Kraft Foods subsidiary since 1981, Oscar Meyer is downsizing as part of a Kraft downsizing that includes closing facilities in California, Maryland, New York, Wisconsin, and Ontario, eliminating 2,600 jobs, following the August 2015 layoffs of 2,500 workers.

 “The backdrop for all these changes is that Americans are becoming wary of processed foods,” reported Diane Bondareff of Associated Press.
-“For Oscar Mayer in particular, it doesn’t help that recent studies have linked processed meats to premature death and cancer.”
+“For Oscar Meyer in particular, it doesn’t help that recent studies have linked processed meats to premature death and cancer.”

 Oxford study confirms WHO warning of cancer risk from red meat